 This portion of the screen allows you to selectively turn outputs on or off and read the current state of the tandem inputs.
-Each channel has a simulated LED lamp that flashes and displays "1" when the corresponding output is ON and solid dark red and displays "0" when it is OFF.
-LED state indication accurately reflects the actual state of the output drain as it utilizes the tandem input channel to read back the drain state.
+Each channel has a simulated LED lamp that flashes and displays "1" when the corresponding output is ON and is solid red and displays "0" when it is OFF.
+LED state indication accurately reflects the actual state of the output drain as it utilizes the tandem input channel to read back the drain's state.
 Optionally, for simple input monitoring of field inputs (with corresponding output OFF), you can click the [Start Polling] button to periodically read the digital input states.

-IMPORTANT: The open drain outputs of this model include tandem input channels that monitor the state of the drain.
+IMPORTANT: The open source outputs of this model include tandem input channels that monitor the state of the source lead.
 If your intent is to monitor inputs from the field, you must turn the corresponding output OFF, or you may generate contention between the field signal and the channel output when it is ON.
-Note that all DIO channels have $10K\Omega$ pull-ups to Excitation and you must connect I/O Excitation to operate the outputs.
+Note that all DIO channels have $10K\Omega$ pulldowns to Return and do not float.
+You must connect I/O Excitation to operate the outputs, as they are powered from Excitation.